-It is useful to visually compare the results contained in model output datasets with the data points in observational datasets.
-You can do this by creating a tile plot of the model output and then overlaying observational data points on the tile plot.
-(This capability will be added to the Fast Tile Plot in a future release.
-This capability is not available in the version 1.2 release.
-The observational dataset needs to be in an I/O API observational data format (see Chapter 13 for more information about how to convert AIRS observational data into this format).
-To begin, load both a model output dataset and an observational dataset using the yellow plus button in the Dataset pane.
+To begin, load both a model output dataset and an observational dataset.
 Note that when the observational dataset is loaded in the Dataset pane, an (obs) label appears to the right of the dataset name.
 Next, create a formula in the Formula pane using a variable from the model output dataset.
-Use this formula to create a tile plot.
-(Note: If you create a formula referencing a variable from an observational dataset, this formula will appear in the formula list but it will be invalid and cannot be used to create a plot.)
+Use this formula to create either a fast tile plot or a tile plot.
+(Note: If you create a formula referencing a variable from an observational dataset, this formula will appear in the formula list but it cannot be used to create a plot.
+If you try to use a formula that contains a variable from an observational dataset, the following error will occur: Error while evaluating formula: Selected dataset is observational.